cvxgrp/pymde/docs_src/source/getting_started/index.rst

    embedding = pymde.quadratic.pca(data_matrix, embedding_dim)

-To create a spectral embedding, based on a sequence of edges (a ``torch.Tensor`` of shape ``(n_edges, 2)``) and weights, use :any:`pymde.quadratic.spectral`.
+To create a spectral embedding based on a sequence of edges (a ``torch.Tensor`` of shape ``(n_edges, 2)``) and weights, use :any:`pymde.quadratic.spectral`.
-A spectral embedding based on the nearest neighbors of each item of a data matrix can be created with
+A Laplacian embedding based on the nearest neighbors of each row in a data matrix can be created with

 .. code:: python3